 - 2 tablespoons dark brown sugar

 - 1 steak (teres major, beef tenderloin, or similar)

 - 1/2 teaspoon kosher salt

 Caramelized Onion Sauce

-Sauté the onions in a pot with butter over med-low heat until the onions begin to brown, stirring.
+- Sauté the onions in a pot with the butter over medium-low heat until the onions begin to brown.
 As the onions begin to caramelize they will turn a dark amber color.

-Brush the steak with a light coating of olive oil then season with pepper and salt.
-Let sit for 10 to 15 minutes.
+- Brush the steak with a light coating of olive oil then season with pepper and salt.
+Let the steak rest for 10 to 15 minutes.

 - Sear the steak over direct heat for 2 to 3 minutes, then rotate 45 degrees and sear for another 2 to 3 minutes.
 Flip over and repeat on the other side.

 - Move the steak to the indirect side of the grill and close the lid.
 Continue to cook until the desired doneness.
 Remove the steak from the grill and allow to rest for 5 minutes.